Logistic map

+The logistic map is a discrete dynamical system defined by the quadratic difference equation:

-The logistic map is a polynomial mapping (equivalently, recurrence relation) of degree 2, often referred to as an archetypal example of how complex, chaotic behaviour can arise from very simple nonlinear dynamical equations.
-The map was popularized in a 1976 paper by the biologist Robert May, in part as a discrete-time demographic model analogous to the logistic equation written down by Pierre François Verhulst.
+Equivalently it is a recurrence relation and a polynomial mapping of degree 2.
+It is often referred to as an archetypal example of how complex, chaotic behaviour can arise from very simple nonlinear dynamical equations.

+The map was initially utilized by Edward Lorenz in the 1960s to showcase properties of irregular solutions in climate systems.
+It was popularized in a 1976 paper by the biologist Robert May, in part as a discrete-time demographic model analogous to the logistic equation written down by Pierre François Verhulst.